dogecash/dogecash-old/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each dogecash Core release.
+The project leader is the release manager for each DogeCash Core release.

 Copyright
 ---------